Shlisselburg: Fortress

 Peter renamed the fortress to Shlisselburg, a transliteration into the Cyrillic alphabet of Schlüsselburg.
-The name, meaning "Key-fortress" in German, which refers to Peter's perception of the fortress as the "key to Ingria".
+The name, meaning "Key-fortress" in German, refers to Peter's perception of the fortress as the "key to Ingria".

 During the Imperial period the fortress lost its military role and was used as a notorious political prison.
 Immediately after the Russian Revolution of 1917 the prisoners, both political and criminal, were released, and set the prison on fire.

 Shortly before Shlisselburg was occupied by the German troops (8 September 1941), a garrison of 350 Red Army soldiers was sent to the fortress on Orekhovets island to bring supplies and munitions to the frontline.
 The garrison held the abandoned castle for 500 days preventing the Germans from landing there and cutting the last transit route from Leningrad to the mainland.
 Heavy artillery fire by the Germans destroyed all the buildings inside the fortress and part of the outer towers and walls, but despite numerous attempts the fortress was not captured.
 During Operation Iskra (18 January 1943) the siege of the fortress was lifted.

 The war completely devastated the fortress.
 Of the original ten towers, the fortress retains only six (five Russian and one Swedish).
 Renovation of the walls and towers has been slow, although it is still underway.
 A stone monument in memory of the first Russo-Swedish peace treaty (1323) has been placed inside the fortress.

 Tourists can reach the island from May to October via Shlisselburg or from the Northern bank of Neva, via Petrokrepost railway station with regular ferries that run every 10–15 minutes.